Economy of Indonesia: Finance and banking

 There are 50 million small businesses in Indonesia, with online usage growth of 48% in 2010.
 Google announced that it would open a local office in Indonesia before 2012.
 According to Deloitte in 2011, Internet-related activities have generated 1.6% of the GDP.
 It is bigger than electronic and electrical equipment exports and liquefied natural gas at 1.51% and 1.45% respectively.

 Up to the end of June 2011, the fixed state assets were Rp 1,265 trillion ($128 billion).
 The value of state stocks was Rp 50 trillion ($5 billion) while other state assets were Rp 24 trillion ($2.4 billion).

 In 2015, financial services covered Rp 7,2 trillion.
 Fifty domestic and foreign conglomerations held around 70.5%.
 Fourteen of it were vertical conglomerations, 28 were horizontal, and eight are mixed.
 Thirty-five entities are mainly in the bank industries, 13 were in non-bank industries and one each in special financial industries and capital market industries.

+In July 2026, the People's Representative Council passed legislation enabling the establishment of international financial centres intended to attract global banks, wealth managers, family offices, and aircraft and ship leasing companies.
+Qualifying investors could receive corporate income tax holidays of up to 50 years, while the first centre was projected to attract as much as Rp500 trillion (US$27.9 billion) in investment.